tiredofit/docker-db-backup/README.md

 This will build a container for backing up multiple types of DB Servers

-Backs up CouchDB, InfluxDB, MySQL, Microsoft SQL, MongoDB, Postgres, Redis servers.
+Backs up CouchDB, InfluxDB, MySQL/MariaDB, Microsoft SQL, MongoDB, Postgres, Redis servers.

 - dump to local filesystem or backup to S3 Compatible services, and Azure.
 - multiple backup job support